zanonnicola/llfk/src/pages/workshops-en/play-in-english/index.md

 where: 'Happy Place by Vacouva<br />43 quai de Malakoff, 44000 Nantes'
 price: >-
-  480€ for the school year<br />Yearly, quarterly or monthly plans<br />Passes of 5 or 10 workshops are also available
+  480€ for the school year<br />Yearly, quarterly or monthly plans<br />Passes of 5 or 10 workshops also available
 ---
 Through feeling and touching objects, making things, moving around and singing songs… Toddlers develop all their senses through fun and physical activities carried out entirely in English.